 The truth about those 8 digits is that the first two digits belong to an operator (Moov, MTN, etc.).
 So we can generalize like this:

-# General phone number (8 digits) AB-XX-XX-XX # where A, B and X are a digits between 0 and 9.
-AB belong to an operator.
+# General phone number (8 digits) AB-XX-XX-XX # where A, B, and X are digits between 0 and 9.
+AB belongs to an operator.

 - Operator 1 whose customers numbers will start by 99